 The taste of extra virgin olive oil is best for cold applications like salad dressings, dips and finishing drizzles over hummus, pizza or pasta.
 But when you are using olive oil to stir-fry or in other heated applications, the flavor won't be as pronounced so there's no reason to spend the money on extra virgin grade oils.

 Cooking With Olive Oil

 Because the taste of olive oils can vary, you should try a variety of brands to find the one you like best.
 Then keep a great bottle of extra virgin on hand for finishing and a good plain olive oil for general cooking.
-Keep in mind that oils deteriorate and become stale over time so be sure to use your oil while it's fresh and, after a year, even the best extra virgin probably won't be good for raw applications but can still be used for cooking.
+Keep in mind that oils deteriorate and become stale over time so be sure to use your oil while it's fresh.
+After a year, even the best extra virgin olive oil probably won't be good for raw applications, but can still be used for cooking.

 Gorzynik-Debicka, Monika et al. Potential Health Benefits of Olive Oil and Plant Polyphenols.
 International journal of molecular sciences vol. 19,3 686.
 28 Feb.
 2018, doi:10.3390/ijms19030686